-Seed Potato Production in
+Seed Potato Production in Brazil

-Elcio Hirano, EMBRAPA-SPSB, Planal.
+Elcio Hirano, EMBRAPA-SPSB, Planaltina, Brazil

-Annual potato production in Brazil is 1.8 million tons, but the consumption of 11 kg per year is among the lowest in Latin Am low consumption shows that potatoes are not of great econ portance in Brazil.
-The area sown in 1978 was 181,268 ha insignificant in comparison with other agricultural products suc with 11.3 million hectares, and beans with 4.2 million hectares important factor is that there are alternative sources of energ cheaper and more traditional than potatoes, such as cassava, sweet potatoes.
+Annual potato production in Brazil is 1.8 million tons, but the per capita consumption of 11 kg per year is among the lowest in Latin America.
+This low consumption shows that potatoes are not of great economic importance in Brazil.
+The area sown in 1978 was 181,268 ha, which is insignificant in comparison with other agricultural products such as maize with 11.3 million hectares, and beans with 4.2 million hectares.
+Another important factor is that there are alternative sources of energy that are cheaper and more traditional than potatoes, such as cassava, yams, and sweet potatoes.

-Seed potato production began in Brazil in the 1960s with a cert resulting from the multiplication of basic seed potato impo Europe.
-The states that produce seed potatoes are Rio Grand Santa Catarina, Parana, Sao Paulo, Minas Gerais, and Espirito 5 production is concentrated in the central southern states of the areas with a cold winter, or in higher altitude regions, i.e., more th
+Seed potato production began in Brazil in the 1960s with a certified cross resulting from the multiplication of basic seed potato imported from Europe.
+The states that produce seed potatoes are Rio Grande do Sul, Santa Catarina, Parana, Sao Paulo, Minas Gerais, and Espirito Santo.
+The production is concentrated in the central southern states of the country in areas with a cold winter, or in higher altitude regions, ie., more than 800 m.